kissplugins/KISS-Forked-Post-Types-Order/README.md

 ## License

-This plugin inherits the license from the original Post Types Order plugin.
-Please refer to the original plugin documentation for licensing details.
+This plugin inherits the GPLv2 or later license from the original Post Types Order plugin.
+Please refer to the original plugin documentation for licensing details and recently added LICENSE.md file.

 ## Changelog